 function provides a

-shortcut to perform the calculations above in a single step.
+shortcut to perform the calculations needed for the summary table in a

 In the example below, the data